cubicbyte/reddit-account-generator/README.md

 You still need to activate the accounts via email.
 But it doesn't take much time.

 #### TODO:
+- [x] Add automatic browser driver download
 - [ ] Add tor browser support for easier proxy management
-- [ ] Add support for other browsers
 - [ ] Handle error when sub is not available
 - [ ] Automatic email verification
 - [ ] Make this a python package and document it